zeplin/openapi/README.md

 ## Contact

 Ping us at dx@zeplin.io for any feedback or questions.
+You can also find us in the [Zeplin Developer Slack](https://zpl.io/zeplin-dev-slack) group!